BerkeleyLab/upcxx/INSTALL.md

 installation.

 ### Configuration: Cray XC

+** Support for the Cray XC platform is deprecated and will be removed in a future release. **

 By default, on a Cray XC the logic in `configure` will automatically detect either the SLURM or Cray ALPS job scheduler and will cross-configure for the